yguitton/training-material/topics/single-cell/tutorials/scrna-seurat-pbmc3k/tutorial.md

 > <question-title></question-title>
 > 1. Which plot type was best for annotating clusters?
-> 2. Are you happy with this clustering - even for cluster <span class='Separate-Preprocessing-Steps'>0</span><span class='SCTransform'>2</span>0, the CD4NaiveT cells, which had a lot of ribosomal genes in its top markers list?
+> 2. Are you happy with this clustering - even for the CD4NaiveT cells cluster, which had a lot of ribosomal genes in its top markers list?
 >
 > > <solution-title></solution-title>
 > > 1.
 The best type of plot for identifying cell types can depend on your data as well as your own personal preferences.
 You might find one plot easier to interpret than another.
 It can also be helpful to create different types of plots as some patterns may be clearer on one type while others are clearer on another.
 It's also good to be able to confirm your interpretation on multiple plots!